The Layoff Guide

 You must have earned at least $2,500 in wages during your base period.

-• You must be unemployed through no fault of your own
+• You separated from a Colorado employer through no fault of your own

-• You must have earned enough wages during your base period
+• You earned at least $2,500 in covered wages during your base period

-• You must be able and available to work
+• You are physically able and immediately available to work full-time

-How to File for Unemployment in Colorado — Step by Step
+How to File for Unemployment in Colorado, Step by Step

 2. 2Create an account with your personal information